 2. Stress affects the skin barrier function

-Stress also interferes with a proper skin barrier function.
+Stress also interferes with proper skin barrier function.
 What is the skin barrier, you ask?
 Here's a quick anatomy lesson…

 The outermost layer of skin (the skin barrier) is called the epidermis, which sits above the dermis.
 The dermis is home to sweat glands, blood vessels, nerves, and two essential structural proteins: collagen and elastin.
 These proteins are what give our skin bounce and firmness.
 Below the dermis is the subcutaneous layer made up of mostly fat cells to give our skin some cushion from our bones.